rjspencer/docs/api_v1.md

 The root URL of the API is `https://api.stagebloc.com/v1/`.
 It can generally be assumed that writing endpoints use `POST` requests and reading endpoints use `GET` requests.

 ### Authorization
 Connecting with the StageBloc API uses the OAuth 2.0 standard.
-You must first [create a StageBloc account](http://stagebloc.com/signup) and then [register your application in the StageBloc backend](http://stagebloc.com/account/admin/management/developers/) to receive a client ID and secret that will allow users to connect with your application.
+You must first [create a StageBloc account](http://stagebloc.com/signup) and then register your application in the StageBloc backend to receive a client ID and secret that will allow users to connect with your application.
+To do this, click on your account at the top of the page and then "Account Settings" followed by "Developer Center".

 Requests can be be made with just a `client_id` parameter, but this is restricted to reading (listing) endpoints.
 In order to make use of any writing (editing) endpoints, an access token (i.e. validated user) must be present.